 Christian Snowden grew up in Napa and earned a degree in microbiology from the University of California at Santa Barbara in 2001.
 During college, he worked as a summer cellar hand at Bridlewood Winery in Santa Ynez.
 In 2003 Chris served as cellar master at Frazier Winery.
 From 2004 to 2006 Chris was the national sales manager for Snowden Vineyards.
-In 2006, Chris became the Southern Calfornia regional manager for The Sorting Table when it became the national marketing agent for Snowden.
+In 2006, Chris served as the Southern Calfornia regional manager for The Sorting Table when it became the national marketing agent for Snowden.
 He went on to obtain a master’s degree in business administration from Pepperdine University.
-Today, Chris is a financial advisor at Presidio Wealth Management, a UBS financial services group in Santa Barbara, California.
+Today, Chris is a financial advisor at AmeriFlex, a financial services firm in Santa Barbara, California.
 He is also a principal in Goodland Wines, a small producer of fine wines from distinctive appellations within Santa Barbara County.
-Chris lives in Santa Barbara with his wife Alanna and son Dax.
+Chris lives in Santa Barbara with his wife Alanna, son Dax, and daughter Evyn.
 Alanna is the proprietor of Gracelynd Hill, a full service hunter-jumper barn.

-Susanne Snowden Rorick grew up in St. Helena and attended San Diego State University.
-She went on to study brand strategy at the Academy of Art in San Francisco.
-Susanne is currently engaged in graduate work in child and family therapy at the University of Southern California.
+Susanne Snowden grew up in St. Helena and attended San Diego State University.
+She went on to study brand strategy at the Academy of Art in San Francisco before earning her master's degree in clinical social work at the University of Southern California.
 Susanne has traveled extensively and frequently represents Snowden at wine presentations and events.
-Susanne lives in Napa with her husband, Matthew Rorick, who produces an intriguing line of wines from lesser-known appellations and varieties under his Forlorn Hope label.
+Susanne lives in St. Helena and is a mental health counselor with the Napa County Health and Human services Agency.

 Carey Snowden Harrington grew up in Napa before obtaining a degree in Spanish at the University of California at Los Angeles.
 In 2007 Carey became the Culinary Assistant at The French Laundry in Yountville.
-In 2009 she became the managing partner of Benu, a restaurant in San Francisco founded by Corey Lee, formerly Chef de Cuisine at The French Laundry.
-Carey commutes between San Francisco and Santa Barbara, where she lives with her husband Ryan Harrington and their daughter, Virginia.
-Ryan is the executive director of The Foundation for Girsh Park, which operates a multi-use community park in Goleta, California.
+From 2009 to 2015 she served as the managing partner of Benu, a restaurant in San Francisco founded by Corey Lee, formerly Chef de Cuisine at The French Laundry.
+Today Carey provides financial and business services to independently owned wineries on the central coast.
+Carey is married to Ryan Harrington, the executive director of The Foundation for Girsh Park, which operates a multi-use community park in Goleta, California.
 Carey and Ryan live on the Hollister Ranch north of Santa Barbara with their daughters Virginia and Etta.